top of page

 Welcome!

-As an educator, I seek to empower learners of religious history to explore the historical roots of beliefs and norms.
+As an educator, I seek to empower students to explore the historical roots of beliefs and norms.
 Ideas are powerful, and, through teaching, I encourage my students to investigate how ideas come into being and how they mobilise people to action.

 IMG-20230408-Singapore street_edited.jpg